codec-lab/flippy/joss-paper/paper.md

 As noted, `FlipPy` has so far been primarily used for teaching, but the authors and their colleagues are using the library in several ongoing projects related to decision-making and social cognition.
+For example,
-For example, `FlipPy` in @zhang2025learning, which modeled interactions between pragmatic reasoning and hierarchical Bayesian inference during the interpretation of generic utterances.
+@zhang2025learning used `FlipPy` to model interactions between pragmatic reasoning and hierarchical Bayesian inference during the interpretation of generic utterances.